miner/nocore/README.md

 `NAME/src/USER/NAME.clj`.
 You can overide this with the optional keyword argument `:ns NS`.
 If the value for `NS` does not end with the segment matching NAME, it will be added automatically.
 (That is, your main source file always matches your project NAME.)
-Normally, the GROUP does not affect the default namespace, but.
-However, if you use the qualified GROUP/NAME form for the project name, the GROUP will be part of the default namespace, which is GROUP.NAME in this special case.
+Normally, the GROUP does not affect the default namespace.
+However, if you use the qualified GROUP/NAME form for the project name, the GROUP will be part of the default namespace, which becomes `GROUP.NAME` in this special case.

 The default test namespace is derived from the main namespace with a "test-" prefix inserted before the last element.
 If your main namespace is `com.example.jmc`, the test namespace will be